icy/bocker/README.md

 as possible.
 Don't use complex stuff like expansion and (`WHO KNOWS`?)
 If you have to do that, put your stuff under some functions, ship them to the image with `ed_ship`, and that's just enough.

+## `/bocker.sh` script

+The result image has `/bocker.sh` script that contains (almost) all your functions.

+When you use `ed_ship` or invoke some command inside your `ed_bocker`, your function definitions are saved originally _(except the comments, of course)_ to the `/bocker.sh` script in the result image.

+This script only contains functions, and if you provide any arguments to it, they are considered as command in the environments where your functions are defined.
+For example

+    /bocker.sh ed_my_method
+    # /bocker.sh find

+will invoke `ed_my_method` (or `find` command) that you have shipped.

 ## Important notes